Vapen & ammunition

+Background and recording

+In April 2001, lead singer Joakim Berg played fifteen new songs on acoustic guitar in his apartment for the other band members.
+In June, Kent rented a big house in Nantes, France, where the band spent a week recording demos.
+In October, the band traveled to Copenhagen to start recording a new album.
+They later went on to record the album in Stockholm as well.
+In December, they had laid the foundations for nine of eleven songs.
+They reported from the studio that they had tried to make an album with more radio-friendly songs.

 Commercial performance

 Vapen & ammunition debuted at number one in Sweden, Norway and Finland, and at number four in Denmark.
 In 2003, the album had sold over 600,000 copies worldwide.

 Track listing

 All music and lyrics written by Joakim Berg, except "FF" lyrics written by Berg and Nancy Danino.